marclevin/OpenPayments_Viz/README.md

 The timeline, graph, and narration follow the run automatically.
 Click any step, node, or arrow at any time to pin the explanation panel to it.

+On first load a short **welcome guide** explains the basics and suggests a scenario order; reopen it anytime with the **?** button in the header.
+The **Legend** button (top-right of the Flow panel) decodes the graph's symbols, colours, and arrow styles.

 ### TestNet mode (real run)

 1. Complete the [TestNet setup](#testnet-setup) below.